-The cost to implement Option 2 will be higher than Option 1, since the subsidy represents an out-of-pocket cost to the employer.
+The cost to implement Option 2 will be higher than Option 1 since the subsidy represents an out-of-pocket cost to the employer.

-Potential tax savings for Option 2: Employers do not pay payroll taxes on the amount of the subsidy, and employees do not pay income taxes or payroll taxes, on the amount of the subsidy, up to the IRS limit https://511.org/employers/commuter-benefits-program/options.
+Potential tax savings for Option 2: Employers are encouraged to consult their tax advisor and reference the IRS.gov website for the most recent information on the tax-exempt status of transportation fringe benefits.
+Employees do not pay income taxes or payroll taxes, on the amount of the subsidy, up to the IRS limit https://511.org/employers/commuter-benefits-program/options.
 The employer may also elect to offer a subsidy or incentive for employees who use other types of alternative commute modes, such as carpooling, biking, walking or telecommuting pursuant to Option 4.
-However, the federal commuter tax benefits only apply to transit or vanpooling.